 Dear Nimitz Families,

-Student emotional and social support has become a critical part of our everyday learning.
-With this in mind, we will continue Recess 101 and Soul Shoppe as valued parts of the Nimitz culture.
+Student social and emotional learning have become essential parts of our everyday practices.
+Recess 101 and Soul Shoppe have become valued parts of the Nimitz culture.
 We are pleased that these programs will be returning this year with the support of CUSD.
-Our Recess 101 coordinator provides education and support of our primary classes.
+Our Recess 101 coach provides education and support of our primary classes during weekly sessions and our entire school during recess.
 Soul Shoppe adds to this safe environment by teaching our students how to show respect and compassion through their character education and conflict resolution program.
-Both programs provide all our students with consistent, safe, fun and healthy recess activities and have had a significant impact on creating a caring, kind and safe environment at Nimitz.
+Both programs provide all our students with consistent, safe, fun, and healthy recess activities and have had a significant impact on creating a caring, kind, and safe environment at Nimitz.